 - Products that the farm will produce and sell.

 - Distribution process or how and where the products will be made available to the customers.

-2. Market: This section provides an analysis of the market to identify your potential customers or target markets.
-You need to have a general understanding of the environment where your farm will operate to identify your potential customers.
+2. Market: This section analyzes the market to identify your potential customers or target markets.
+It would help if you had a general understanding of your farm's environment to identify your potential customers.
 It is important to describe the economic factors, such as inflation, employment rate, and income, that affect your potential customer’s purchasing power and spending rate.

-This section describes the demographic, social, and cultural factors that describe your potential customer that will influence or impact your farm.
-Social, and cultural factors refer to the basic values, perceptions and behaviors of your potential customers.
+This section describes the demographic, social, and cultural factors that describe your potential customer that will influence or affect your farm.
+Social and cultural factors refer to the basic values, perceptions, and behaviors of your potential customers.
 These include their preference for the type of crops to be grown.
 In discussing the market section, know the answer to these questions:

 - Who are your potential customers, and where are they located?

 - How likely are they to buy your product?